Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 northwest passage row

-Over the last few months, Leven and Firepot have been speaking on the phone a number of times.
+Over the last few months, we've spoken to Leven on the phone a number of times.
 In between trips to the boatyard to oversee repairs, coordinating kit deliveries and amassing sponsorship materials, he’s been preparing for an expedition of epic proportions.
 Despite numerous setbacks since the pandemic and a few minor delays, Leven’s demeanour is calm.
 He is warm and remarkably self-effacing for someone who has 300,000 nautical miles to his name, and five Guinness World Records.

 Leven Brown